DisasterIncarnate/steamtool/README.md

 **--deps Index DepList**

-this can install up to 13 dependancys, if more are required then enclose them all in double quoptes As usual with ProtonTricks, there will often be issues installing dependencies as not all function correctly such as .NET Framework
+this can install up to 13 dependancys, if more are required then enclose them all in double quoptes.
+As usual with ProtonTricks, there will often be issues installing dependencies as not all function correctly such as .NET Framework

 ![Alt text](/steamtool.jpg?raw=true "SteamTool Screenshot")